“Things are always working out for me.”

 It’s so true.
 The greatest spiritual growth and the most gratitude is always the result of adversity.

-Turkish Airlines, by the way, is a MUCH better airline than Kuwait Airways. 😁🙏
+Turkish Airlines, by the way, was a MUCH better airline than Kuwait Airways. 😁🙏